XDKomel/Smart-Chords/README.md

 ## Screens

-There are two screens: a list of all supported songs + the screen with chords
+There are two screens: a list of all supported songs + the screen with chords.
+More screenshots are [on the drive](https://disk.yandex.com/d/eT2Or7zTcG8LbQ).

 ## How are songs stored